davidmonteiro03/website/README.md

 ## Running with Docker
 ### All
-<p>To build the Docker environment, run the following command from the root of the repository:</p>
+<p>To build and start the Docker environment, run the following command from the root of the repository:</p>

 `make -C docker`